scottishgovernment/resources.mygov.scot/_criterion/open-data.md

 ### In the discovery assessment

-To pass, they usually need to:
+To pass, the service team usually need to:

 * show consideration of how data is to be made open and available for re-use
 * explain how data can support delivery of better public services and improved governance